Daphne du Maurier: Early life

 Daphne du Maurier was born on 13 May 1907 at 24 Cumberland Terrace, Regent's Park, London, the middle of three daughters of prominent actor-manager Sir Gerald du Maurier and actress Muriel Beaumont.
-Her paternal grandfather was author and Punch cartoonist George du Maurier, who created the character of Svengali in the 1894 novel Trilby.
+Her paternal grandfather was George du Maurier, Punch cartoonist and author of the 1894 novel Trilby.
 Her paternal uncle Guy du Maurier was a playwright.
 Her mother was a paternal niece of journalist, author, and lecturer Comyns Beaumont.
 Her elder sister, Angela du Maurier, became an actress and later also a writer, and her younger sister Jeanne du Maurier was a painter.
 She was a first cousin of the Llewelyn Davies boys, who were J. M. Barrie's inspiration for the characters in the play Peter Pan; or, The Boy Who Wouldn't Grow Up.
 She was also a cousin of director Gabrielle Beaumont.

 As a child, du Maurier met many prominent theatre actors, because of the celebrity of her father.
 On meeting Tallulah Bankhead, du Maurier was quoted as saying that Bankhead was the most beautiful creature she had ever seen.

 Du Maurier spent her childhood at Cannon Hall, Hampstead, the family's London residence, and summers at their home in Fowey, Cornwall, where they also lived during the war years.